 5. Teach Your Kids About Internet Temptations

-- 5 Commandments of Adolescent Internet Safety – Internet safety is something every parent should teach to their teens.
+- 5 Commandments of Adolescent Internet Safety – Internet safety extends past avoiding porn and should be something every parent teaches to their teens.

 - 5 Reasons Christian Parents Are Scared to Talk to Kids About Porn – What prevents parents from having this discussion, even when they know there is a problem?